cine-io/cineio-broadcast-android/README.md

 config.setHeight(480);
 config.lockOrientation("landscape"); //values are "landscape" and "portrait".
 Not setting the value will allow the view to switch depending on device orientation config.selectCamera("back"); //values are "back" and "front".
-Not setting the value will default to front facing client.broadcast(streamId, config, this);
+Not setting the value will default to front facing config.setBroadcastActivityLayout(R.layout.my_activity_broadcast_capture); // change the layout used for the broadcast activity

+client.broadcast(streamId, config, this);
 // `this` is a Context, such as your instance of an Activity.
 ```